-No longer having a morning routine is completely screwing up my day.
+No longer having to commit to a morning routine has completely screwed up my day.
 It’s also not helping my eating habits or my weight.
 Time to figure a new schedule…not unnecessary elaborate plans, but something a bit more involved than hit snooze and repeat.
 I’m not a morning person, and I’ve accepted that fact.
 Thinking otherwise is only setting myself up to fail.

 First thing’s first, let’s tackle the biggest culprit…the snooze button.
 I’m going to dig out my old alarm clock (it’s in a random drawer from when we moved) and put it on the other side of the room.
 It seems silly, but this will actually going to force me to get out of bed.
 My brain can no longer scream, “just 5 more minutes”.

 Since I no longer have my daily walks around the city, I’m bound and determined to fit in a quick workout at home.
 No, this will not involve driving to the gym, signing up for morning barre class, or running 8 miles after the kids leave for school.
-Not for now anyway.
+That life is not for me.
 This is, get your lazy butt outta bed, and do a few jumping jacks to get the blood flowing.
 The bar is being set real low here folks.

-This photo is printed out and laying on my nightstand, and it’s also the screen saver to my phone.
-Hopefully this morning workout will evolve into something more, but for now, it will do just fine.
-If I feel like repeating it a couple times…well that’s even better.
+This photo is printed out and laying on my nightstand, and it’s also the screen saver on my phone.
+Hopefully, this morning workout will evolve into something more, but for now, it will do just fine.
+If I feel like repeating it a couple of times…well that’s even better.
 But let’s not get too ambitious.
 The goal is to move my body 3-4 times a week starting with these 6 exercises.

 Check email and social media while finishing coffee and water.
 It’s inevitable that I will pick up my phone, but I really should designate a time for social.
 There’s no reason to get lost in Instagram until noon eatin’ bon-bons on the couch.

-Prioritize a To-Do List.
 This is something I did every morning at the advertising agency.
 Even though I never before considered blogging a job, it is now.
 And because I have my hands in so many pots, I need to have a running list of: Do I need to reply to emails?
-What vintage pieces should go up for sale on the Chairish shop?
+What vintage pieces should go up for sale in the Chairish shop?
 Is there anything that should be marked down?
 Do I have any upcoming sponsored posts?
 What do I want to write about next week?
 Do I need to bill anyone?
-Search and apply to 1 job on LinkedIn.
+Search and apply for 1 job on LinkedIn.
 Do I owe anyone deliverables?
-Even though I work well under pressure, feeling overwhelmed is stress inducing and completely unnecessary.
+Even though I work well under pressure, feeling overwhelmed is stress-inducing and completely unnecessary.